MYiR-Dev/meta-myir-ota/README.md

 - This layer is used to demonstrate SW update OTA use case on STM32MPU boards.
 - It uses A/B mechanism concept : all updatable partitions are duplicated : for example, rootfs becomes rootfs-a and rootfs-b.
 When a software running on rootfs-a is notified to be upgraded, the new version is installed on rootfs-b, and then system reboots on rootfs-b which becomes the new active version.
 - The embedded client is [rauc](https://rauc.readthedocs.io/en/latest/) which get software updates from [Hawkbit](https://www.eclipse.org/hawkbit/) server.
 A glue layer called [rauc-hawkbit](https://github.com/rauc/rauc-hawkbit) polls the Hawkbit server to transmit new bundle to rauc.
-- This layer is based on official DV-6.0 [openstlinux-24-11-06](https://wiki.st.com/stm32mpu/wiki/STM32_MPU_OpenSTLinux_release_note_-_v6.0.0) which also needs [rauc layer](https://github.com/rauc/meta-rauc).
+- This layer is based on official DV-6.1 [openstlinux-25-06-11](https://wiki.st.com/stm32mpu/wiki/STM32_MPU_OpenSTLinux_release_note_-_v6.1.0) which also needs [rauc layer](https://github.com/rauc/meta-rauc).

 ## What's new in that release ?
-This release is mostly an update to be able to run on top of ecosystem-v6.0.0, but I'd like to highlight several improvements:
+This release is mostly an update to be able to run on top of ecosystem-v6.1.0, with :
-- Support of STM32MP257F-EV1 board
+- Support of stm32mp215f-dk board
-- Ecosystem-v6.0.0 brings the support of new metadata partition: metadata v2 which is selected by default. metadata v1 is still supported in that layer but disabled by default.
-- The root partition is described in the kernel cmdline as partuuid instead of partlabel
-- rauc : partitions listed as partlabel in system.conf instead of hardcoded numbers
+- Several patches have been upstreamed into STM32MPU-ecosystem, so they have been removed from this layer:
+  - u-boot: propagate boot index
+  - u-boot: stm32prog: add support rootfs-a for OTA
+  - u-boot: mkfwumdata: manage bank accepted entry

 ## Table of Contents
 1. Documentation